Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/generate/edge_split.rst

 Edge Split Modifier
 *******************

-The Edge Split modifier splits edges within a mesh.
+The Edge Split Modifier splits edges within a mesh.
 The edges to split can be determined from the edge angle (i.e. angle between faces forming this edge), and/or edges marked as sharp.